 Facts About Bacalar

-- ๐ 7 brilliant tones is the signature mark of Bacalar's lagoon seen clearly when the sun shines.
+- 🌈 7 brilliant tones is the signature mark of Bacalar's lagoon seen clearly on sunny days.

-- ๐ Bacalar has the second largest lagoon at 43km long (27 miles) in the Yucatan region.
+- 🌊 Bacalar has the second largest lagoon at 27 miles long (43km) in the Yucatan region.

-- ๐ Stromatolites are the oldest living beings at 3.5 million years old and found at Bacalar lagoon.
+- 📜 Stromatolites are the oldest living beings at 3.5 million years old found at the lagoon.

 Getting To Bacalar